dcf21/pi-gazing/README.md

-# Meteor Pi
+# Pi Gazing

-Meteor Pi makes it really easy for schools, community groups, and enthusiasts to observe the night sky.
+Pi Gazing makes it really easy for schools, community groups, and enthusiasts to observe the night sky.

 We're installing a network of CCTV cameras that point upwards and record